Loading...

 Source: Ulysses Ortega for The Standard

-Across the way were the pros: Online Ceramics, the Los Angeles clothing company that has taken Deadhead clothing to such heights that even John Mayer has sung their praises, showed up with a new line of clothing and was the clear star of the show, with a line that stretched down the street for the entire day.
-Unfortunately, their merch was out of my price range, so I ventured onward again.
+Across the way were the pros: Online Ceramics, the Los Angeles clothing company that has taken Deadhead clothing to such heights that even John Mayer has sung their praises, showed up with a new line and was the star of the show, with a line that stretched down the street for the entire day.
+Unfortunately, their merch was out of my price range.

-Toward the end of my walk, I passed two cops joking while carrying away a three-liter nitrous canister; soon after, rangers began clearing out the unpermitted stalls.
+Toward the end of my walk, I passed two cops joking while carrying away a three-liter nitrous canister; soon after, rangers began clearing out the non-permitted stalls.
 But before I dipped into the venue, I stopped by a glassblower from Florida named Jeremy Why, who embeds sterling silver inside his pipes.
-His latest featured a $40, 13-point lightning bolt.
+His latest, for $40, features a 13-point lightning bolt.
 I bought it, then promptly gifted it to a nearby fan.
 After all, it’s all about the karma, man.